elme7ayas/IT-Assets-InVentory-Script/README.md

 # PowerShellScript
-Automated Script to pull the data from machines
+PowerShell Script to fetch the required data for IT Inventory needs